 Long lived assets including proved crude oil and natural gas are periodically checked for impairment by comparing their carrying value with undiscounted before tax future Cash flow.
 They are written down to their Fair Value which is discounted future CF before tax.

-For its Upstream business in US, reserves impairments assessment is usually on individual field basis.
+For its upstream business in US, reserves impairments assessment is usually on individual field basis.
 Outside US impairments is based on country, concession or development area.

-For its downstream business impairment reviews are on the basis of refinery, a plant , marketing area and are recorded as Depreciation Depletion and Amortization.
+For its downstream business impairment reviews are on the basis of refinery, a plant, marketing area and are recorded as Depreciation Depletion and Amortization.

-Periodic valuation provisions for impairment of capitalized cost of unproved mineral interest is expensed.
+A periodic valuation provision for impairment of capitalized cost of unproved mineral interest is expensed.

 Depreciation, Depletion and Amortization